jeskaj/Portfolio-Website/README.md

 ### Purpose

-The purpose of this website is to showcase my skills, talents and abilities in order to introduce myself to potential employers and clients as a skilled web developer and IT professional.
+The purpose of this website is to showcase my skills, talents and abilities in order to introduce myself to potential employers as a skilled web developer and IT professional.

 ### Design